blankaex/blog/_posts/2022-10-03-ramen-burgers.md

 In this instance, the author wills "Guasto" into existence, a play on the Japanese diner "Gusto".
 Since "Guasto" is a nonsensical string to people who have never seen a Gusto, we figured "Benny's" would be a good equivalent that would be more meaningful to viewers.
 I think this is a pretty inoffensive choice.

-Then in the next panel, Mitsue orders an "abrupt steak set", referring to a Japanese steak chain.
-The joke is that you would expect an "abrupt steak set" to be a menu item at "abrupt steak", not at a Guasto—hence, McSteak at a Denny's.
+Then in the next panel, Mitsue orders an "Abrupt Steak Set", referring to a Japanese steak chain.
+The joke is that you would expect an "Abrupt Steak Set" to be a menu item at "Abrupt Steak", not at a Guasto—hence, McSteak at a Denny's.
 I would've thought that this would've been more contentious, but from memory I don't think anyone ever brought this up.

 Maybe there's a line where McSteaks are okay but tacos aren't, and the position of that line is just different for everyone.
 Or maybe nobody understood the steak joke last time.
 You know, [I've always wondered why all the translation issues that weebs raise are always entry-level Japanese and tourist-tier culture references.
 Probably just a coincidence.
 I'm sure there aren't any difficult Japanese concepts that might be tricky to translate.]({{ site.url }}/translating-honorifics/)